zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

    not hardware protected against malicious writes.
 In case the flash is protected against malicious writes (i.e embedded flash, etc), this validation can be disabled in order to reduce the validation overhead.
- - `SST_ENABLE_PARTIAL_ASSET_RW`: this flag allows to enable/disable the
-   partial asset RW manipulation at compile time.
-The partial asset manipulation is allowed by default.
  - `SST_ROLLBACK_PROTECTION`: this flag allows to enable/disable rollback
    protection in secure storage service.
 This flag takes effect only if the target has non-volatile counters and `SST_ENCRYPTION` flag is on.